 The School of Architecture is an institution of shared learning, an operative organization within the "laboratory" of the City of Fort Lauderdale, South Florida, and the Florida-Caribbean and Latin American regions.
 Through projects and programs that are interdisciplinary and internationally relevant, students and faculty have the opportunity to work cooperatively with communities, allied professionals, artists, builders, developers, manufacturers, and governmental agencies.
 This participation extends into the pedagogical objectives of the College of Arts and Letters to which the School of Architecture belongs, and the University itself which emphasizes the concept of "learning by doing."

-The FAU School of Architecture is located in downtown Fort Lauderdale on the 6th, 7th and 8th floors of the Higher Education Complex.
+The Upper Division Bachelor of Architecture program of the FAU School of Architecture is located in downtown Fort Lauderdale on the 6th, 7th and 8th floors of the Higher Education Complex.
 The School has a state of the art facility, meeting international standards for a school of architecture.
 You, the student are the primary beneficiary of this investment in your education.
 Therefore, you have a responsibility to assume a leadership role and set the best example for the care and maintenance of the facility, equipment and furnishings entrusted to you.

 Equipment and Furnishings